nhaar/UMP/guide/guide.md

 }
 ```

 If the DEBUG symbol is defined, it will return true, else if the PRODUCTION symbol is defined, it will return false.
 If neither are defined, it will return something else.
-Using "ifndef" would equate eto the symbol not being defined.

 # Enums